søndag 7. august 2011

 He keeps on appearing to not know her, "tell me you're not archeologists".
 She seems to take this as sarcasm, and plays along, introducing herself and shaking his hand.
 "River Song, archeologist."

 Then she asks him if they have done "Crash of the Bysanthium" yet.
-I wonder a bit about this line, because later we see that she does that one with Eleven.
-Most likely this is just a bit of information the writers chose to ignore in favor of telling a good story, but the fact that she asks him this tells us that she doesn't know if this one is before or after Eleven.
+Another small plot hole here, because later we see that she does that one with Eleven.
+Most likely this is just a bit of information the writers chose to ignore in favour of telling a good story, but the fact that she asks him this tells us that she doesn't know if this one is before or after Eleven.
 But the "early days"-line suggests otherwise.
 Meh, it's a show about time travel, they can't get everything right.

 She tries mentioning more adventures, but he just stares blankly at her.
 This seems to sink in with her after a couple of more tries.
 She stares back, and apparently sees something in his eyes.
 "Look at you, you're young!"
 And of course, he is, to her, comparing with the other versions she knows.
 She touches his face.
 "You're younger than I've ever seen you!"
 He looks at her confused and answers "...You've seen me before, then...?"

 And this is where it dawns on her.
 "Doctor... please tell me you know who I am."
-Oh, my heart breaks a little bit for her here.
+Ugh, this is kinda heartbreaking.
 Especially after what she says to Rory in The Impossible Astronaut:

 When I first met the Doctor, a long, long time ago... he knew all about me.
 Think about that.
 Impressionable young girl, and suddenly this man just drops out of the sky, he's clever and mad and wonderful and knows every last thing about her.
 Imagine what that does to a girl.
 Trouble is, it's all back to front.
 My past is his future.
 We're travelling in opposite directions.
 Every time we meet, I know him more, he knows me less.
 I live for the days when I see him.
 But I know that every time I do, he'll be one step further away.
 And the day is coming, when I'll look into that man's eyes... my Doctor... and he won't have the faintest idea who I am.
 And I think it's going to kill me.

-(I've written about this before, but just have to say it again, she doesn't mean literally kill here, how would she know?)
+(I've written about this before, but just have to say it again, she can't mean literally kill here, how would she know?)

-Oh, I feel for her.
 Finally, this wonderful, mad man she's known most of her life, doesn't recognize her.
 What a shock it must be to be at this point.
 (Amazing acting by Alex.)
-After the alarm goes off we get a little look at her face in the background when the others is talking, you can see that she's trying to prcess this.
+After the alarm goes off we get a little look at her face in the background when the others is talking, you can see that she's trying to process this.

 Some more stuff happens, and at one point she feels the need to tell the others that she trusts the Doctor with her life.
 "You've only just met him!"
 "Nope, he's only just met me."